Introduction

 Assizing of instruments;

-Supervision of use of weighing and measuring instruments;
+Supervision of use of weighing and measuring instruments in trade;

 Investigation of complaint;